CenturyLinkCloud/PublicKB/Blueprints/packages-best-practices.md

 ### Changes to Existing Package Parameters

 If your package is part of a Blueprint and the parameters change this will not be reflected in the Blueprint itself until the Blueprint has been opened for editing then resaved.

+### Adding Rich (HMTL) Hints to Parameters

+Parameter hints can include embedded HTML.
+Use to support links or line-breaks to achieve an optimal layout.

+Any <'s and >'s must be escaped to pass through the XML linter.